EBI-Metabolights/metabolights-utils/README.md

 MetaboLigts-utils is a lightweight library to read and validate ISA files.

 Selected features:
-1. Read and update ISA investigation files.
-Reading investigation files has *no pandas library dependency*.
+1. Read and update ISA files without *pandas library dependency*.
 2. Read tab seperated ISA files (s_*.txt, a_*.txt, m_*.txt) with **pagination support**.
+    * Update page size (number of rows in a page) and read results with the selected page size.
+    * Define custom row offset and read rows with a limit.
+Row indices in a page can be unordered after filter and sort operations.
+You can get actual row index of the selected row using result.
+    * Read only the selected columns you defined.
+If a selected column has additional columns (Term Source REF, etc) and these columns are not defined, they will be in result.
+Column names may be different than header if there are multiple column with same header.
+    * If no column selected, columns will be ordered.
+If columns are selected, result will contain columns in the selected order.
+You can get actual column index of a column using result.
 3. Apply **multi-column filters and sort options** before reading ISA table files.
+    * Case sensitive or case insensitive multi-column sort is supported.
-    * Multiple sort options can be defined for different columns.
-For example; sort by 'Parameter Value\[Gender\]' as ascending and Parameter Value\[Age\] as descending order.
-Moreover, columns can be sorted as different data type (if column values are valid for the selected data type).
-Supported data types are str, int, float and datetime.
+        - Multi-column sorts with ascending and descending order can be defined.
+For example; You can sort  by 'Parameter Value\[Gender\]' as ascending and Parameter Value\[Age\] as descending order.
+        - Columns can be sorted as different data type.
+Supported sort data types are str, int, float and datetime. datetime pattern can be defined for datetime data type.
+        - Sort orders for invalid and empty values can be defined.
+For example, If sort value order is defined as VALID_EMPTY_INVALID, invalid values will follow empty values and empty values will follow valid values.
+This value order option is applicable for int, datetime and float data types.
+All combinations are poossible for EMPTY, INVALID, VALID values.
+        - You can define your custom sorters. "enum-sorter" as a custom sorter has been already implemented.
+It sorts enums with given string values.
     * There are **10 different filters** (with inverse options).
 Any filter can be applied to any column.
 Multiple filters can be defined.
         - CONTAINS / NOT CONTAINS
         - EQUAL / NOT EQUAL